Security guard, inmate die after shooting at Miami Valley Hospital

 The inmate was being treated in the hospital's emergency department when he took an armed security guard's gun and shot the guard before fatally shooting himself in the parking lot behind the emergency room, said Dayton police Maj.
 Brian Johns.

 Dayton police confirmed the security guard died Wednesday afternoon.
-The identities of the guard nor the inmate were released.
+Officials did not immediately release the identities of the guard nor the inmate.

 "This is a horrific event.
 Hearing about events like this morning is just unreal," Montgomery County Sheriff Rob Streck said Wednesday afternoon.